Attentional shift: Neural overlap for overt and covert attention

 Although, after reviewing Posner's research, it may seem logical to conclude that covert and overt attention shifts utilize different neural mechanisms, other more recent studies have shown more overlap than not.
 Multiple studies have shown activity evident in the frontal cortex, concentrating in the precentral sulcus, the parietal cortex, specifically in the intraparietal sulcus, and in the lateral occipital cortex for both overt and covert attention shifts.
 This is in support of the premotor theory of attention.
 While these studies may agree on the areas, they are not always in agreement on whether an overt or covert attentional shift causes more activation.

 Utilizing functional magnetic resonance imaging (fMRI) technology, Corbetta et al., found that overt and covert attention shift tasks showed activation within the same areas, namely, the frontal, parietal and temporal lobes.
 Additionally, this study reported that covert shifts of attention showed greater activity levels than in the overt attention condition.
-However, it is important to note that different tasks were used for the covert versus the overt condition.
+However, different tasks were used for the covert versus the overt condition.
 One task involved a probe being flashed to the subject's fovea, while another task showed the probe in the participant's peripheral vision, making it questionable whether these results can be directly compared.
 Nobre et al. also sought to determine whether covert and overt attention shifts revealed activation in the same brain areas.
 Once again fMRI technology was utilized, as well as, two separate tasks, one for covert attention and one for overt attention.
 Results showed overlap in activated areas for overt and covert attention shifts, mainly in the parietal and frontal lobes.
 However, one area was shown to be specific to covert attention, which was the right dorsolateral cortex; typically associated with voluntary attention shifts and working memory.
 One should question whether this additional activation has to do with the selected task for the covert condition, or rather if it is specific to a covert shift of attention.

 Beauchamp et al. more recently attempted to reproduce these same results by performing a study utilizing the same task for both conditions, as well as across multiple shift rates.
 Results were in agreement that covert and overt attentional shifts engage the same neural mechanisms.
 However, this study differed in that overt shifts of attention showed greater activation in these neural areas, and this occurred even at multiple shift rates.
 Once again, the neural regions implicated in this study included the intraparietal sulcus, the precentral sulcus, and the lateral occipital cortex.
 This larger activation evident with overt attention shifts was attributed to the added involvement of eye movements.